 A challenge many people face when writing blogs is what the topic should be and creating a title.
 Creating topics for your blog is a long process because you want to grab the users without boring them with redundant or useless information.
 Here we will give you some helpful hints and tips on utilizing the buyer persona and creating great ideas.

-The most important takeaway from this blog should be to know your audience.
-Your customers have concerns, they have questions, they have a desire to learn.
+If there is one takeaway from this blog, it should be to know your audience.
+Your customers have concerns, they have questions, and they have a desire to learn.
 Building buyer personas will help organize information on your audience and provide you with everything you need to write content that will give value to them.
 These personas will drive the focus of all content pieces, helping you create messaging that connects with your customers.